DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

 - Value of real estate is often affected by changes in the environment or sudden awareness that the existing environment is potentially hazardous.
 E.g. Asbestos
   - NOTE: clean up costs with contamination
 - Environmental risk can cause more of a loss than other risks mentioned because the investor can be subject to clean-up costs that far exceed the property value.
-  - NOTE: is there an excessively large 'envirnonmental risk' e.g.
+  - NOTE: is there an excessively large 'environmental risk' e.g.
 ### Inflation Risk
 - Unexpected inflation can affect an investors expected rate of return if the income of the property does not increase sufficiently to offset the impact of inflation.